Dronescapeclub/drosstaav3/README.txt

 3: select "dronescapeclub1" instead of "dronescapeclub" in dropdown, then press "OK"
 4: click "drosstaav3" in "Overview" tab
 5: click "Redeploy" button on top right to start/restart the bot
-6: yay you did it!
+6: yay you did it

 ##run through later##